jesper2046/picster/README.md

 - jquery is added but not really required
 - mocha unit tests are not fully developed
 - webpack is missing
+- modal window is used for mobile which is not user friendly

 http://picsterv2-env.x99288ydcg.us-east-2.elasticbeanstalk.com/?#